Radiology and Imaging

 - Vascular disease

-What types of interventional radiology procedures are available?
+Types of interventional radiology procedures

-- Tumor ablation — If you have a tumor or abnormal growth of tissue in the bile duct, genital organs or urinary tract, the abnormal tissue is injured or destroyed with heat, extreme cold, lasers or a chemical.
+- Tumor ablation: If you have a tumor or abnormal growth of tissue in the bile duct, genital organs or urinary tract, the abnormal tissue is injured or destroyed with heat, extreme cold, lasers or a chemical.